-Geeky Definition of Base Rate Fallacy: The Base Rate Fallacy is an error in reasoning which occurs when someone reaches a conclusion that fails to account for an earlier premise – usually a base rate, a probability or some other statistic.
+The base-rate fallacy is an error in reasoning that occurs when someone reaches a conclusion that fails to account for an earlier premise – usually a base rate, a probability or some other statistic.

 (Help!
 I'm still confused.
 Look at the examples below and then read the definitions above again.
 Hopefully, they will become clearer.)

 The vaccines are useless because more vaccinated are dying than non-vaccinatedIn July 2021, Public Health England (PHE) announced that more than 60% of the COVID deaths in the first half of 2021 were of vaccinated people.
 In other words, more vaccinated people were dying of COVID than non-vaccinated people.

 This statistic was quickly seized upon by the "anti-vaxxers" (those opposed to the coronavirus vaccine), who presented it as clear evidence that the vaccines did not work.